AngelFelipeMP/Transformers-for-Arabic-hate-speech-and-offensive-language/README.md

 # Cite
-If you find this article <!-- [article](proceedining link) --> or the [code](https://github.com/AngelFelipeMP/Transformers-for-Arabic-hate-speech-and-offensive-language) useful in your research, please cite us as:
+If you find this [article](https://aclanthology.org/2022.osact-1.23.pdf) or the [code](https://github.com/AngelFelipeMP/Transformers-for-Arabic-hate-speech-and-offensive-language) useful in your research, please cite us as:

 ```